 At ARK Centre an individual’s Bar or Bat Mitzvah is a time when a young person is invited to learn and to question, to become involved and to take it upon him or herself to determine what kind of active participation in the Jewish community is going to be truly meaningful to them.

 A Modern Orthodox ceremony includes a number of longstanding traditions.
 This is especially the case for boys where being called to the Torah for the first time has long been the mark of entry into Jewish adulthood.
 The traditions for girls are newer and are evolving.
 The format of the Bat Mitzvah ceremony is, therefore, open to discussion with the family to determine what is going to be most suitable and meaningful to the Bat Mitzvah girl.
 For boys there are also a number of decisions that can be made.
-In each and every case Rabbi Shneur the ARK Centre team are committed to ensuring the ceremony is one that will hold long standing relevance to the individual and his or her family, and will be truly memorable for all.
+In each and every case Rabbi Gabi, Rebbetzin Mushka the ARK Centre team are committed to ensuring the ceremony is one that will hold long standing relevance to the individual and his or her family, and will be truly memorable for all.

 All families are welcome to make appointments to discuss any matters with the Rabbi.
-Indeed we encourage families to meet with Rabbi Shneur early in the decision making process to discuss any questions you may have and how to make the Bar or Bat Mitzvah an experience that will be the true rite of passage experience that every young person deserves.
+Indeed we encourage families to meet with Rabbi Gabi early in the decision making process to discuss any questions you may have and how to make the Bar or Bat Mitzvah an experience that will be the true rite of passage experience that every young person deserves.